 Ongoing research has confirmed that to drive account growth, sales organizations must shift from “helping customers buy” to “helping customers change.”
 In doing so, the entire customer buying journey becomes an opportunity to create customer confidence.

-The Sense Making approach that we introduced last year incorporates tactics for building organization capabilities — not exclusively seller skills or traits — that will boost customer confidence.
+The Sense Making approach incorporates tactics for building organization capabilities — not exclusively seller skills or traits — that will boost customer confidence.
 Decision confidence works because it builds a bridge from status quo to change, helping customers feel capable of overcoming challenges as they believe in themselves, their logic, their process and their decision-making skills.

 Map the customer buying journey